AntonioooP/passwordManager/README.md

 ## Extension

-The extension folder is a Chrome extension that allows users to manage their passwords securely within the browser.
+The extension folder is a Chrome extension that allows users to manage their passwords securely within the browser, generate a strong 16 character password, and retrieve, edit and delete previously saved passwords.

 ### Features

 - **index.html:** The main interface for the Password Manager extension.
-(Needs CSS to be improved)
 - **popup.js:** The script responsible for handling interactions within the popup window of the extension.
 It facilitates functionalities like displaying saved passwords, adding new passwords, and generating secure passwords.

 ## Installation